Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 For some kinds of decision-making with substantial consequences, there is a privacy interest in being able to exclude oneself from automated profiling.
 For example, some services may alter the price of products (price discrimination) or offers for credit or insurance based on data collected about a person.
 Those alterations may be consequential (financially, say) and objectionable to people who believe those decisions based on data about them are inaccurate or unjust.
 As another example, some services may draw inferences about a user's identity, humanity, or presence based on facial recognition algorithms run on camera data.
 Because facial recognition algorithms and training sets are fallible and may exhibit certain biases, people may not wish to submit to decisions based on that kind of automated recognition.

-The OECD Privacy Principles [OECD-Guidelines], [Records-Computers-Rights], and the [GDPR], among other places, include many of the rights people have as data subjects.
+The OECD Privacy Principles [OECD-Guidelines], [Records-Computers-Rights], and the [GDPR], among other places, describe many of the rights people have as data subjects.
 These participatory rights by people over data about themselves are inherent to autonomy.

 We talk of controlled de-identified data when: